Hero Image

 Privacy & Confidentiality Policy

 For anyone starting therapy it is important to know a little bit of what to expect when it comes to your privacy and your safety.
 In addition to abiding by the HIPAA Notice below, I abide by all Texas state laws as well as the ACA Code of Ethics for Counseling Professionals.
 This means that what you share with me is considered confidential and your records are kept protected behind a locked system.
-Except for the reasons listed below, confidentiality will not be broken without a signed release from you allowing me to disclose information to the specific individual you choose.
+Except for the reasons listed below (and a few others listed on the HIPAA form), confidentiality will not be broken without a signed release from you allowing me to disclose information to the specific individual you choose.

 (1) You (the client) authorize me to release information via a signed release (ROI).